alexfernandez/alexfernandez.github.io/2017/origins-language.md

 A two-consonant language might still preserve the original one-consonant functions words 𝛫, and add content words combining two consonants: 𝛫∅𝛫.
-A syllable during this era can therefore be either
-𝛫 or 𝛫∅𝛫.
+A syllable during this era can therefore be either 𝛫 or 𝛫∅𝛫.
 12 consonants would thus yield 144 + 12 = 156 combinations.

 What brought forward this improvement?
-Calling syllables an _invention_ may very well misleading: it is very likely that both proferring and parsing syllables require adaptations in the brain.
+Calling syllables an _invention_ may very well misleading: it is very likely that both proferring and parsing syllables require adaptations in the brains of speakers and listeners to handle the increased complexity.
 Probably the first words with two consonants were formed by common linguistic mechanisms:
 [compounding](https://en.wikipedia.org/wiki/Compound_(linguistics))